bessinnica/Loc-markdig-azuredocs-test/articles/data-factory/v1/data-factory-data-movement-security-considerations.md

 **Question:** Can the Gateway be shared across different data factories?
 **Answer:** We do not support this feature yet.
 We are actively working on it.

-**Question:** What are the port requirements for the gateway to work?
+<strong>Question:</strong> What are the port requirements for the gateway to work?

-**Answer:** Gateway makes HTTP-based connections to open internet.
-The **outbound ports 443 and 80** must be opened for gateway to make this connection.
-Open **Inbound Port 8050** only at the machine level (not at corporate firewall level) for Credential Manager application.
-If Azure SQL Database or Azure SQL Data Warehouse is used as source/ destination, then you need to open **1433** port as well.
+<strong>Answer:</strong> Gateway makes HTTP-based connections to open internet.
+The <strong>outbound ports 443 and 80</strong> must be opened for gateway to make this connection.
+Open <strong>Inbound Port 8050</strong> only at the machine level (not at corporate firewall level) for Credential Manager application.
+If Azure SQL Database or Azure SQL Data Warehouse is used as source/ destination, then you need to open <strong>1433</strong> port as well.
 For more information, see [Firewall configurations and whitelisting IP addresses](#firewall-configurations-and-whitelisting-ip-address-of gateway) section.

 **Question:** What are certificate requirements for Gateway?
 **Answer:** Current gateway requires a certificate that is used by the credential manager application for securely setting data store credentials.
 This certificate is a self-signed certificate created and configured by the gateway setup.
 You can use your own TLS/ SSL certificate instead.
 For more information, see [click-once credential manager application](#click-once-credentials-manager-app) section.